duneanalytics/docs/README.md

 There are a few ways that a blockchain analyst (ie. you!) can get started running queries:

 1. Use Dune Analytics *abstractions* to query commonly used data tables.
 This is the simplest and most common way to use Dune Analytics.
 Some popular abstractions include `dex.trades`, `lending.borrow`, and `stablecoin.transfer` (you can find a complete list of abstractions [here](https://github.com/duneanalytics/abstractions))
 2. Query the raw ethereum data including blocks, logs, and transactions.
-For more information on these methods see [Dune's Github Documentation](https://github.com/duneanalytics/docs)
 3. It is also possible to query centralized exchange data.
 Use `prices.usd` to quickly return the price of almost any cryptoasset

 ### Try It
 - [ ] Run a query using one of the abstractions listed above to return some results
 - [ ] Analyze the results and answer the question: what am I looking at?